 Picking the Right Air Conditioner Unit For House

-If your air conditioner is nearing the end of its cycle or if your energy bills are soaring, it could be time to buy a new AC system.
-How do you choose the right one?
+If your air conditioner is at the end of its cycle or if your energy bills are soaring, it might be time to invest in an entirely new AC system.
+But how do you select the right one?

 The size of an air conditioner is determined by the number of BTUs it is able to remove per hour from the air.
 This is the first thing to look at.